Susquehanna Township School District, PA

 Superintendent sets aggressive goal for literacy proficiency

-- Jacqueline Wapinsky, Principal Holtzman Elementary School Susquehanna Tosnwhip School District, PA
+- Jacqueline Wapinsky, Principal, Holtzman Elementary School Susquehanna Towship School District, PA

-“When I arrived in Susquehanna Township two years ago, the school district lacked any materials to support our core reading program.
-Our elementary teachers had minimal experience teaching phonics, a critical element for literacy success, and there was no shared understanding of what proper reading instruction was,” stated Dr. Tamara Willis, Superintendent, Susquehanna Township School District.
-“There was a severe gap in phonemic awareness among students due to the lack of direct phonics instruction.
+“When I arrived in Susquehanna Township two years ago, the school district lacked sufficient materials to support our core reading program.
+Our elementary teachers had varying levels of experience teaching phonics, a critical element for literacy success, and we needed to develop a shared understanding of phonics instruction,” stated Dr. Tamara Willis, Superintendent, Susquehanna Township School District.
+“There was a severe gap in phonemic awareness among students due to inconsistencies in direct phonics instruction.
 As a result, only 53% of third-grade students were reading on or above grade level.”
 To address this challenge, Willis focused on the entire elementary student population, served by Sara Lindemuth Primary School (740 pre-K–2 students), and Holtzman Elementary School (550 students in grades 3–5).

 Recognizing the severity of the problem, she established the aggressive goal of reaching 90% reading proficiency for her third-grade students by 2021.
-Willis realized that for her district to make progress, her teachers would need instructional support—specifically in the areas of phonics instruction—in order to achieve consistent quality of teaching across the grades.
+Willis realized that for her district to make progress, her teachers would benefit from professional development and resources that would support them in delivering quality and consistent instruction across the grades.